 I’ve been lucky enough to visit Kakheti during every season.
 In summer, the vines are heavy with beautiful grapes – but it’s blistering hot and the air can be very hazy.
 It gets crowded in Sighnaghi and at some wineries, particularly on summer weekends.

-Spring in Kakheti (especially late April/May) is very pleasant, with mild temperatures and cherry blossoms aplenty.
+Spring in Kakheti (especially late April/May) is very pleasant, with mild temperatures and peach blossoms aplenty.
 The vines are budding, wineries are opening up for the season, and the landscape is nice and green.
 It’s much less crowded around this time compared with summer.

 Winter in Kakheti is a different kind of magic.
 Tourists are scarce, you get crystal-clear views of the Greater Caucasus, and if you’re lucky, you’ll get to see Sighnaghi beneath a blanket of snow.
 On the flip side, the landscape is a bit dry (though still beautiful in its own way) and some wineries might not be operating.